 Being self employed does not prevent you from purchasing a home.
 Most conforming loan programs (FHA, Fannie Mae or Freddie Mac) will require that you have 2-1/2 to 3 years of experience and can document your income with tax returns or through bank statements.
 If you are interested in the second option then it is important that you deposit all business revenue so you can document your cash flow.

 5 - DO I HAVE TO LIVE IN A CERTAIN AREA OR BUY A HOME OFF OF A LIST THAT NHBA OWNS?

 No, with the NHBA program you can live anywhere you want!
-Even better you pick the house from those on the market where you want to live; we don’t make you choose a house from a list.
+Even better you pick the house from those on the market where you want to live; we don’t make you choose a house from a list of ugly houses.
 Many companies buy a home and then hope that you will like it.
 We let you pick a house that you like and then we negotiate with the seller to get it.

 6 - ARE THERE ANY HOMES THAT I CANNOT PURCHASE?